5-yard 10 oz. wool kilt in Campbell Ancient tartan, worn at the Mediterranean.

 This kilt is 22” long.

-Tne company must have left the market during the last half of the tens.
+The company must have left the market during the last half of the 0s.
 The last time I bought a kilt from them was in 2006.
-The sewing quality was fine and the poly-viscose fabrics extremely good.
+The sewing quality was fine, and the poly-viscose fabrics were of extremely high quality.
 Weak points were (sometimes) pleating and, in general, straps which were far from being high grade, even if they, over time, became better.
-The price was no more than £39, increasing to £43 by 2006, meaning they, price-value wise were unbeatable.
+The price was no more than £39, increasing to £43 by 2006, meaning they were unbeatable in terms of price-value.
+I still have six of them, and one I have sold due to imprecise pleating.
+I wear them very often, especially in summer.
+That they are, in fact, 3-yard kilts, and not 4-yarders as promised, doesn't change anything.

 2. Heritage of Scotland kilt